gala-cmd383/Password-Security-Analyzer/README.md

 ![Python Version](https://img.shields.io/badge/python-3.8%2B-blue)
 ![License](https://img.shields.io/badge/license-MIT-green)

-A professional Python package designed to evaluate password strength using Shannon Entropy mathematical calculations and perform breach checks via the Have I Been Pwned (HIBP) API using k-Anonymity.

 ---

+# Password Security Analyzer 🔐

+A modular, defensive Python tool and package designed to evaluate password strength using theoretical **Shannon Entropy** and check for compromised credentials via the **Have I Been Pwned (HIBP) API** using the **k-Anonymity** model.

+---

-## Features
+## 🌟 Key Features

-* **Entropy Calculation:** Evaluates password complexity and randomness using Shannon Entropy:
+* **Shannon Entropy Analysis:** Evaluates theoretical randomness and complexity using:
   $$E = L \times \log_2(R)$$
-  *(where $L$ is the password length and $R$ is the character pool size).*
+  *(where $L$ is password length and $R$ is character pool size).*
-* **Breach Detection:** Queries the official **Have I Been Pwned** API to identify compromised credentials.
+* **Real-World Breach Detection:** Queries the official Have I Been Pwned (HIBP) database to detect if credentials appeared in known data breaches.
-* **Privacy First (k-Anonymity):** Implements client-side SHA-1 hashing.
-Only the first 5 characters (prefix) of the hash are sent over the network, ensuring the full password never leaves your local environment.
+* **Privacy-Preserving (k-Anonymity):** Generates client-side SHA-1 hashes and transmits only the first 5 characters (prefix) over the network.
+Plaintext passwords never leave the local environment.
+* **Modular Interface:** Usable as a standalone CLI tool or imported directly into Python applications.

 ---

-## Project Structure
+## 📁 Project Structure

 ```text
 Password-Security-Analyzer/